tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 add 1, a -> d              v  |
 ```

-In fact, the intervals are completely disjoint.
+In fact, the ranges are completely disjoint.
 It wouldn't make sense for the
 register allocator to consider variables, because there's no reason the two
 `a`s should necessarily live in the same physical register.